Colleges by Location

 Campus Life

-Not everything at Tennessee Wesleyan University is about learning and grades: campus life is an essential part of your educational experience.
-Check out some information about campus life at Tennessee Wesleyan University.
+It is not all about learning and grades at Tennessee Wesleyan University: campus life is a crucial component of your educational experience.
+Find out some info about social life at Tennessee Wesleyan University.

 Student Organizations

-According to recently gathered data, there are 31 open-membership organizations at Tennessee Wesleyan University.
+This school has 31 open-membership student organizations you can participate in.
 At this school, 5% of male students are members of social organizations, while that percentage is 7 for female students.
 The student organization that gathers the largest number of students is Multicultural Student Association, followed by Phi Beta Lambda and Education Ambassadors.
-Other popular organizations among the students at Tennessee Wesleyan University are Greek Life and Fellowship of Christian Athletes.
+Other popular student organizations at this school are Greek Life and Fellowship of Christian Athletes.

 For students with a talent for acting, there is a drama club.
-You have a talent for media and communication?
+Interested in media and communication?
 Tennessee Wesleyan University publishes its own newspaper.

 Student Services

-At Tennessee Wesleyan University, there are many amenities required for a pleasant and safe life on campus.
+Tennessee Wesleyan University has a number of services important for a pleasant and safe life on campus.

-There are electronically operated dormitory entrances.
-There is a round-the-clock security patrol.
+The dormitory entrances are electronically operated.
+There is a security patrol that operates around the clock.
 The after-hours transportation/escort service is available.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Tennessee Wesleyan University.